The Anthropology Major

 Requirements

-A minimum of 37 credits are necessary to complete the major.
-Students in the major must take:
+A minimum of ten courses are necessary to complete the major.
+To complete the major, students must take:

 Sociocultural - ANTHR 1400, ANTHR 2400, ANTHR 2421, ANTHR 2468

-• Two 4000 - level courses, one of which must be a seminar course in your senior year (ANTHR 4263 is not a seminar course and does not fill the requirement).
+- Two 4000-level courses of at least 3 credits each, one of which must be a seminar course in your senior year with a research paper or project component (ANTHR 4263 is not a seminar course and does not fill the requirement).

 How to Apply to the Anthropology Major